carvalhojm/Waze-Churn-Prediction/README.md

 # Waze Project

-Project developed during the Google Advanced Data Analytics course using Python, using fictional data from Waze with the aim of reducing the churn rate.
+Project developed during the Google Advanced Data Analytics course using Python and fictional data from Waze with the aim of reducing the churn rate.

 Under development.